Shoshone Lake: Shoshone Geyser Basin

-Angling Shoshone Lake
+Angling

 Prior to 1890, Shoshone Lake was barren of fish as Lewis Falls on the Lewis River was a barrier to upstream migration.
 In 1890, fisheries personnel planted Lake and Brown trout and created a popular fishery, especially for large Brown trout in the fall.
 The lake also contains the Utah chub which was probably inadvertently introduced by bait anglers in the 1950s.
 Brook Trout were planted in several tributary streams and are occasionally found in the lake.
 Angling is restricted to fly fishing or artificial lures.
 Boating on Shoshone Lake is restricted to hand-powered craft only, which means Float tubes, Kayaks or Canoes.
 Anglers may take up to five non-native trout, but only one brown trout.
 The lake is accessible by water via Lewis Lake and the Lewis River channel.
 Several trails provide access to the western, northern and eastern shoreline of the lake.
 The Shoshone Lake trail connects the Upper Geyser Basin and the Lewis River channel while passing through the Shoshone Geyser Basin at the southwest end of the lake.
 The DeLacy Creek trail provides access to the northern and eastern shoreline via the Grand Loop Road near Craig Pass.
 The Dogshead trail and Lewis River Channel trail provide access from the south entrance road near Lewis Lake.
 There are 20 backcountry campsites on Shoshone Lake.